Crafting Effective Affirmations

 Affirmations are Charged by your Emotions

 Emotions are the key ingredient in effective affirmations.
-Any thought, good or bad, that you have that is emotionally charged becomes a thing in your life.
+Any thought, good or bad that you have that is emotionally charged become a thing in your life.
 Emotions are much more powerful than thoughts.
-Thoughts that are emotionalized are magnetized and attract similar thoughts and things to it.

 Crafting Effective Affirmations